-The computing centre provides each student of the University of Bamberg with 5 GB storage space on a file server.
-If you work on a computer in the https://www.uni-bamberg.de/rz/dienstleistunge n/dateidienste/verbindung-mit-einem-fileserver -herstellen/ PC lab, the network drive is automatically mounted, usually as drive W:.
+The IT-Service provides each student of the University of Bamberg with 5 GB storage space on a file server.
+If you work on a computer in the PC lab, the network drive is automatically mounted, usually as drive W:.
 Here you should also make sure that you actually save your documents on your drive, otherwise the data will be lost after shutting down the PC.